-Getting help from a physician can give you an insight on what causes your pain and why it’s not going away despite countless over the counter medications.
-Let our doctors at Tri-City Pain Associates give you the right treatment and diagnosis for your chronic pain.
+Getting help from a physician can give you an insight on what causes your pain and why it’s not going away despite countless over-the-counter medications.
+Let our doctors at Tricity Pain Associates SM give you the right treatment and diagnosis for your chronic pain.

-We have knowledgeable San Antonio foot and ankle pain doctors if you are feeling pain in the lowest part of your bodies, such as in the ankle or foot.
+We have knowledgeable foot and ankle pain doctors in Texas, if you are feeling pain in the lower parts of your body such as in the ankle or foot.
 There is no pain we can’t take care of.

-If the low back pain is caused by the pinching of a nerve, it can have an aggressive evolution, going to the impossibility to walk or even to paralysis.
+If the low back pain is caused by the pinching of a nerve, it can have an aggressive evolution; growing to the impossibility of walking and even to paralysis.
 This is why it is important to set an appointment with your doctor in order to have your situation assessed and your condition properly diagnosed and treated.

 As a general rule, any back pain that goes away within a few days with or without analgesics is classified as acute.
 If the pain persists for more than a few months, it is considered chronic and it should be thoroughly investigated in order to determine its causes.

 This is not an easy task.
-It should be performed by a healthcare professional such as Interventional Pain Management.
+It should be performed by a healthcare professional such as Tricity Pain Associates SM.
 Our doctors will determine the type of treatment that needs to be followed.
 We treat pain conditions in San Antonio from headaches to sciatica.

 Drop by our offices in Stone Oak, San Antonio Medical Center, New Braunfels, Southwest Briggs, Northeast SA, Corpus Christi, Carrollton, Seguin, and Austin.